-Survivor pension: 20% of the deceased's average monthly earnings is payable to a widow or a disabled widower.
+Survivor pension: A widow or a disabled widower receives 20% of the deceased's average monthly earnings.

-Orphan's pension: 10% of deceased's average monthly earnings is payable for each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled); 15% for each full orphan.
+Orphan's pension: Each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled) receives 10% of the deceased's average monthly earnings; 15% for each full orphan.
 (Orphans are also entitled to benefits under Family Allowances, below.)

-Dependent parent's and grandparent's pension: 10% of deceased's average monthly earnings each.
+Dependent parent's and grandparent's pension: Each receives 10% of the deceased's average monthly earnings.

-The total survivor pension must not exceed 100% of the deceased's pension.
+All survivor benefits combined must not exceed 100% of the deceased's pension.

-Funeral grant: Equal to 30 days' earnings.
+Funeral grant: A lump sum is paid equal to 30 days' of the deceased's earnings.